The BGI has been supported by the following grant-giving trusts and Lottery-funded organisations since the charity was founded in summer 2019:

 In October 2020 the BGI received a lifesaving grant from the Culture Recovery Fund run by Arts Council of England.
 This recognised the national significance of our work and our Collection, and will help us outlast the second phase of the Covid-19 pandemic and continue to deliver our educational and cultural work to our community of 35,000 visitors and over 7,000 learners in our online programmes.

-The Esmee Fairbairn Foundation and Museums Association supported the BGI / National Videogame Museum with an award to collect histories of players of Nintendo’s ‘Animal Crossing: New Horizons’ game during lockdown.
+In August 2020, the Esmee Fairbairn Foundation and Museums Association supported the BGI / National Videogame Museum with an award to collect histories of players of Nintendo’s ‘Animal Crossing: New Horizons’ game during lockdown.
 The award was made from the Museums Association’s Sustaining Engagement with Collections Fund.
 This forthcoming collection will explore new ways of collecting, archiving and collecting videogame histories, and record for the first time ephemeral and intangible player experience.

 The charity, the National Videogame Museum and its predecessors have been supported by the following organisations over the years: